 These Chocolate Fudge Crinkle Cookies are naturally gluten-free and full of gooey chocolate!
-These fudgy cookies are completely flourless and dairy-free, and will be a new favorite whether you’re gluten-free or not.
+These fudgy cookies are completely flourless and dairy-free.
+These will be a new favorite whether you’re gluten-free or not.

-You won’t need too more ingredients to make these, either!
-Just these (most of which you probably already have in your pantry):
+You won’t need too many ingredients to make these, either!

-- Chocolate Chips – I like Enjoy Life Brand and Santa Barbara Chocolate
+- Chocolate Chips: make sure you use chocolate chips that you love!
+I like Enjoy Life Brand and Santa Barbara Chocolate!

 - Egg Whites